linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/9b30feba5f2f38c74363c8e462179a0282f948958d486eb75372a4d19fdf43d1.jpg)

 Similarly, the delta at \$40 will overstate the decline in the value of the option due to a stock price decrease.
-If the stock price had fallen$ 0.75 to $39.25, the option price would have declined to \$2.3622, which would result in a gain of \$0.4182 to the market-maker.
+If the stock price had fallen $0.75 to $39.25, the option price would have declined to \$2.3622, which would result in a gain of \$0.4182 to the market-maker.
 Using delta, we would have predicted a price decline of -\$0.75 × 0.5824 = -0.4368, which is greater than the actual decline.
 This occurs because the option delta decreases as the stock price declines.
 The delta at this new price is 0.5326.

 Gamma measures the change in delta when the stock price changes.
 In the example above, the gamma of 0.0652 means that delta will change by approximately 0.0652 if the stock price moves 1.
 This is why delta did not accurately predict the change in the option price: The delta itself was changing as the stock price changed.
 The ultimate change in the option price is a result of the average delta during the stock price change, not just the delta at the initial stock price.
 As you might guess, we can use gamma in addition to delta to better approximate the effect on the value of the option of a change in the stock price.
 We will discuss this adjustment later.